MegaSciFi.com

-At this point, Robotech already had branched into other media—comics, roleplaying games, and novels—and now the Robotech creators in these areas answered the call-to-arms for continuing the saga.
+At this point, Robotech already had branched into other media—comics, roleplaying games, and novels—and now the Robotech writers, artists, and RPG developers in these areas answered the call to arms for continuing the saga.
 The roleplaying games from Palladium made ample use of the characters and mechanical designs developed for The Sentinels animation.
 On another front, the novels had just finished adapting the original series and proceeded to Sentinels.
 Novelist Jack McKinney was given the task of expanding on the rough outline for the proposed animation (an outline that Robotech producer Carl Macek said in an interview was subject to change, regardless of the novelization).
 Later a novel would be published that concluded the entire Robotech saga.
 In the medium of comics, Sentinels novels began adaptation into illustrated form.
 As a result of all these cross-medium developments, differences appeared in what was considered Robofact.
 Debates about similar continuity snafus for other sci-fi series, such as Star Trek and Star Wars, found their match in Robotech fandom.

-Below you can connect to a timeline derived from the three forms for telling licensed Robotech stories: the animation, novels, and comic books.
-Made specifically to complement the continuity pages (to which the third link takes you), this timeline provides a comprehensive look at the epic and contains text originally from the Chronological Summary in the 18th novel and the timeline found in issue 12 of The Malcontent Uprisings comic.
-Not least importantly, the listing features sources behind every event.
+Below you can connect to a timeline derived from three forms—the animation, novels, and comic books—for telling licensed Robotech stories during the franchise’s best years.
+Made specifically to complement the continuity pages (to which the third link takes you), this timeline provides a comprehensive look at the epic and contains text originally from the Chronological Summary in the 18th novel (January 1990 paperback edition) and the timeline found in Issue 12 of The Malcontent Uprisings comic.
+Not least important, the listing features sources behind every event.
 For each entry, I’ve included any materials relevant in determining an event’s chronological placement or other info.
 Whatever impact a source has on an entry might range from the vital to the indirect.
-A creator is listed only when the date or other info for an event was obtained through discussion between him and me.
+A writer is listed only when the date or other info for an event was obtained through discussion between him and me.
 Other sources listed are certain page numbers from books and comics.
 Page numbers are given whenever exactitude is needed in defining a lesser-known sequence of events.
 And for each entry that has the date or placement developed, at least in part, by me, the abbreviation RT (Robotech Timeline) follows.
-While I’m not a Robotech storyteller, my contributions to the timeline have been discussed with or approved by a primary creator whenever I’ve had the chance.
+While I’m not a Robotech storyteller, my contributions to the timeline have been discussed with or approved by writers whose works are important to my listings whenever I’ve had the chance.

 Now onto the timeline!